Skip to main content

 Plant protection in EU agriculture

-Plant protection products (PPPs) are forms of pesticides used in farming and forestry to protect crops and other plants from pests and diseases.
-PPPs have an important role to play in helping the European Union to achieve its objectives regarding plant health and food security.
+Pesticides are forms of pesticides used in farming and forestry to protect crops and other plants from pests and diseases.
+They have an important role to play in helping the European Union to achieve its objectives regarding plant health and food security.

-However, overuse and other inappropriate uses of pesticides can have a negative impact on soil, water, and agricultural biodiversity.
-This can also have detrimental effects on plant, animal, and human health.
-The use of PPPs is therefore heavily regulated by EU rules on pesticides.
+However, overuse and other inappropriate uses of pesticides, in particular chemical pesticides, can have a negative impact on soil, water, and agricultural biodiversity.
+Their use can also have detrimental effects on the environment as well as plant, animal, and human health.
+The placing on the market and use of pesticides is therefore strictly regulated by EU rules on pesticides.

 As part of the Farm to Fork strategy – one of the central pillars of the European Green Deal – the European Commission is setting higher ambitions for sustainable pesticide use.
-One of these ambitions is that by 2030, the use and risk of chemical and more hazardous pesticides in the EU should be reduced by 50%.
+One of these ambitions is that by 2030, the use and risk of chemical and also the use of more hazardous pesticides in the EU should be reduced by 50%.

-The common agricultural policy (CAP) is a cornerstone in the sustainable use of pesticides in agriculture, helping farmers to protect the health of their crops and maintain yields, while also protecting agricultural ecosystems.
+The common agricultural policy (CAP) is a cornerstone in promoting the sustainable use of pesticides in agriculture, helping farmers to protect their crops and maintain yields, while also protecting agricultural ecosystems and health.

 CAP actions